ess-dmsc-dram/documents/investigations/InstrumentView Performance/InstrumentViewInvestigation.md

 ### Qualitative Performance

 Mantid and the instrument view seems happy with voxels up to ~200K.
 The instrument view interface becomes sluggish > 300K and is virtually unusable above ~600k.
-Switching between instrument representations e.g unwrapped to Full 3D stalls for at least 30 seconds.
+Switching between instrument representations e.g unwrapped to Full 3D stalls for at least 15  seconds above 10^6^ detectors.
 Pick functionality is still very responsive, however changing instrument orientation etc is extremely slow.

 ### CSPEC Geometry
 CSPEC Geometry is implemented using the naive approach of defining Cuboids for each voxel.
 There isn't currently another type which would facilitate faster loading.